 Did daydreaming at the gate cause this missed flight?

 “We were very tired, and we dreamed of being home very soon,” she offered.
 “But why didn’t the agent at the gate ask for missing passengers?”

 I pointed out that it’s hard to miss an entire plane of passengers boarding.
 I asked if there was any possibility that the couple fell asleep as they were “dreaming” of being home.
 She assured me that they were just daydreaming at the gate and talking on the phone to their children.
 They never fell asleep, according to Machavariane.

 And so I could find no plausible way that this couple missed that Spirit flight.
 Machavariane offered no further explanation, and I could concoct no other reasonable possibilities.

 But since Machavariane seemed genuinely bewildered, I reached out to our executive contact at Spirit Airlines.
 I hoped his team could fill in some of the blanks in this case.

 Asking Spirit Airlines for help

 Our Spirit Airlines contact is always helpful in our mediation attempts.
-In this situation, I was on a fact-finding mission: How did this couple miss their Spirit Airlines connecting flight sitting directly in front of the aircraft in the gate area?
+I was on a fact-finding mission in this situation: How did this couple miss their Spirit Airlines connecting flight sitting directly in front of the aircraft in the gate area?